Guilliean Pacheco (she/her) is a full stack writer and editor by day, raconteuse by night.

 Backup your files

 I had thought I had safely backed up my files before a server move, and I didn’t double-check my work.
 And the ONE TIME that I didn’t, it turns out that my files never backed up.
-So I’m basically rebuilding the entire Writeropolis Media network from the ground up.
-I’m tapping into my WordPress skills with great effort, so please be patient while I get my work done.

 This is a low-key threat against Google Search Console, which frequently reminds me that the system can’t index my sites properly.